Honey & Co Daily

 the wolseley brasserie

 The Wolsley Wolsely Wolseley.
 An absolute pain to spell, but an absolute pleasure to dine in.
-Normally when you’re talking about restaurants with a view it’s about how good the vantage point is to the Shard and the rest of London’s skyline, but here the view is all about the inside; a blockbuster brassiere crossover between British heritage and 1920s European glamour with black and white marble, towering columns, leather banquette seating and suited staff.
-Lunch can be whatever you want it to be; from salt beef & mustard on rye to schnitzels, Hungarian goulash or goujons of haddock.
-There’s even a caviar-dedicated section with a £67 lobster and caviar omelette that you can joke about ordering.
+Normally when you’re talking about restaurants with a view it’s all about looking out, but The Wolseley’s beautiful on the inside, where it really counts.
+A blockbuster brassiere crossover between British heritage and 1920s European glamour, the interior’s a sea of monochromatic marble, towering columns, leather banquette seating and suited staff.
+Lunch can be whatever you want it to be, from salt beef & mustard on rye to schnitzels, Hungarian goulash or goujons of haddock.
+There’s even a caviar-dedicated section with a £72 lobster and caviar omelette that you can joke about ordering.
 Joke about ordering…

 Great Set Menu Lunches in London